Azure/aztk/docs/00-getting-started.md

 - Open the secrets.yaml file in the *.aztk* folder in your current working directory (if *.aztk* doesn't exist, run `aztk spark init`).
 Fill in all of the fields as described below.

-- Fill in the Service princripal block with your recorded values as shown below:
+- Fill in the service_principal block with your recorded values as shown below:
 ```
 service_principal:
     tenant_id: <AAD Diretory ID>